Round two project proposals

 The II Program provides access to specialist business advisors from EY Australia to support regional organisations, governments and communities to develop their project ideas into robust feasibility studies and strategic business cases that will enable proponents to evaluate the economic viability of their project ideas.

-A total of 35 project proposals across two round have so far been announced to progress through the II Program gateway assessment process.
+A total of 38 project proposals across two rounds are navigating the II Program gateway assessment process.

-The II Program does not provide or guarantee funding for projects to progress to a design and construction phase.
+The II Program does not guarantee funding for projects to progress to a design and construction phase.
 By providing business case support, the Program helps local organisations, governments and communities make a case for further investment.

 Proposals submitted through the second round of the Expressions of Interest process